HarshithaSai7/PowerBI-Project/README.md

 6. Insights and Usage
    - The dashboard helps HR teams, management, and analysts track workforce trends, salary distribution, and hiring patterns.
    - It aids in decision-making related to recruitment, salary adjustments, and gender diversity within departments.

+# Tools & Skills Used:
+- Tool: Power BI Desktop
+- Data Source:Imported employee dataset from Microsoft Excel
+- Data Processing: Data cleaning, transformation, and modeling in Power BI
+- Visualizations: Line charts, bar charts, histograms, and maps for clear insights